Who doesn’t want a freshen-up hairstyle with an illusion of volume?

 Moreover, if you need inconspicuous layering, slide it down more & keep only an inch or so of hair in the braid.
 For progressively uncommon layers, leave a couple of inches of hair as recommended.

-In case, you are confused “where to stop” it is better to keep down the band until a couple of bits of hair slide out around the scruff of your neck.
+In case, you are confused about “where to stop” it is better to keep down the band until a couple of bits of hair slide out around the scruff of your neck.

 Cut the finish of the braid